Smart Launcher FAQ

 Unfortunately, this issue depends on a system limitation.
 Android provides no way to programmatically turn off the screen.
-The only way to do it requires to invoke a forced security lock or using some sort of workarounds.
+The only way to do it requires invoking a forced security lock or using some sort of workarounds.
 You can choose a different screen lock method in Preferences, Global Settings, Screen, Screen lock method.

 Sometimes, device manufacturers, limit some features to work only with their own apps.
 This happens especially with quick dial shortcuts.
 Unfortunately, Smart Launcher can’t circumvent this limit.
 Our suggestion is to install and use a different app to add the same shortcut.

 Probably you are not experiencing a crash or a bug, it’s just your device firmware being that kills Smart Launcher in the background.
-There are various solution to fix this issue, we suggest to check them here:
+There are various solution to fix this issue, we suggest checking them here: